Yemen © Jialiang Gao

-The capital Sana'a embodies the two faces of Yemen.
-There is the modern city with upmarket tourist infrastructure, and the old city with its Grand Mosque and distinctive multi-story buildings crafted in clay.
-Sana'a is one of the oldest continuously-inhabited cities in the world and has much to offer visitors.
-Take in the view of the old city from the roof of the Taj Talha Hotel, enjoy the old souk for a sense of what life is like without malls, and be spellbound by the magnificent 700-year-old Great Mosque.
+At its best, Yemen is a place of incredible scenery, striking Islamic architecture and bustling souks, along with peaceful mosques, lush valleys and epic mountains.
+The capital Sana'a embodies the two faces of Yemen: the modern city with upmarket tourist infrastructure, and the old city with its Great Mosque and distinctive, multistorey buildings crafted in clay.
+Sana'a is one of the oldest inhabited cities in the world, and visitors can take it in from hotel rooftops, enjoy the authenticity of its old souks or be spellbound by the magnificent 700-year-old Great Mosque.

-Aden, the second largest city, is a port dating from Biblical times.
+Aden, the second largest city, is a port dating back to times of antiquity.
 It has a more cosmopolitan, liberal air than Sana'a and makes for an interesting visit.
 Other cities worth exploring are Shibam, known as the Manhattan of the Desert, and the garden city of Rawdha.
-Yemen's most incredible attraction, however, is the Socotra archipelago, with over 700 species of wildlife and plants unique to the islands.
-Known as 'the other Galapagos', this is a place of unique beauty and scientific fascination, with a distinct tribal culture that has thrived for thousands of years.
+But Yemen's most incredible attraction is the Socotra Archipelago, with over 700 species of wildlife and plants unique to the islands.
+Seen as a contemporary of the Galapagos Islands, it's a place of unique beauty and scientific fascination, with a distinct tribal culture that has thrived for thousands of years.

 To the Romans, the country of Yemen was known as Arabia Felix, the 'fortunate land', on account of its fertile fields.
-In Biblical times this was the land of milk and honey, a place of great significance.
-Today Yemen is struggling with unrest, instability and widespread terrorism but travellers eagerly await the day this famously interesting country will again be hospitable to visitors.
+Yemen used to be a land of milk and honey, a place of great significance.
+Sadly, the country is struggling with unrest, instability and widespread terrorism, but travellers eagerly await the day this famously interesting country will again be hospitable to visitors.

 Become our Yemen Travel Expert